 An Arizona church plant provided food for hundreds in their community nearly a year before ever hosting a service.
-Pastor Jason Flowers moved to Surprise, AZ, in June of 2020, near the beginning of the COVID-19 pandemic.
+Pastor Jason Flowers moved to Surprise, Arizona, in June of 2020, near the beginning of the COVID-19 pandemic.
 Pastor Jason, his wife Renee and his launch team worked to become acquainted with the community, listening to the concerns of their neighbors and talking with civic leaders about how Surprise was responding to the impact of the pandemic.

 “We did lots of community service along the way,” reflected Pastor Jason.
 “And from a spiritual side, we found lots of people in Surprise needed prayer.
 But from a physical standpoint, because of COVID, lots of people reached a time when they didn’t have enough food resources.”